linea-it/pz-compute/doc/pz-build-hats-e2e-apollo-test.md

 data/yvals
 ```

-## Build HATS With hats-import and Slurm Dask
+## Build HATS With Dask Staging and hats-import

 Force the `hats-import` path by setting `--fast-path-size-mb=0`.
 This command
 sets the Slurm Dask options that are required or useful for this e2e test.
+The
+same Slurm Dask cluster is used for HDF5-to-parquet staging and for
+`hats-import`.

 Adjust `--slurm-queue`, `--slurm-account`, memory, and walltime if your Apollo
 allocation requires different values.